-Output/Performance Output/Performance Measure Details Measure Type This should measure or count improvements to internal operations.
-Examples might include development of a communications, strategic or Number of improved fundraising plan, establishment of Standard Operating Procedures (SOPs) for systems, processes, or financial processing, or staff onboarding, or software automations or plans updated communications platforms.
+Output/Performance Output/Performance Measure Details Measure Type Number of improved This should measure or count improvements to internal operations. systems, processes, or Examples might include development of a communications, strategic or plans fundraising plan, establishment of Standard Operating Procedures (SOPs) for

+Consider the second of the sec financial processing, or staff onboarding, or software automations or N. 1.
+6 : 6 updated communications platforms.
 Number of pieces of This can also include software acquisitions such as new customer equipment or management database tools to better track and record prior landowner technology acquired conversations and relationships, or accounting or bookkeeping software.
 Number of materials This is counting volume of outreach or education performed.
 "Materials" developed and developed might include training videos, mobile applications, guidebooks, dispersed fact sheets, flyers, brochures, newsletters, or social media posts.
 This is looking at personnel capacity in the organization.
 Hiring new staff Number of partner full may increase the total available FTE to the organization or, using capacity time equivalent (FTE) funds to generally support staff time may create new flexibility or employee increase availability in staff hours that might amount to some portion of an FTE.
-Number of new services/qualifications accessible to This is used as an alternative to counting FTEs should the capacity activities organization involve contracting but not hiring certain professional services.
+Number of new • services/qualifications accessible to This is used as an alternative to counting FTEs should the capacity activities organization involve contracting but not hiring certain professional services.
 Number of hours of This is counting training received by staff.
 It can cover a range of subjects or trainings/workshops even hours for new-staff undergoing on-boarding or shadowing or being attended by staff mentored by more seasoned staff.
 This is looking at the results of any training received by staff or as a result of Number of staff with new hiring efforts.
 It assumes this might result in increased or more dynamic new qualifications services to be offered by the organization.

-Number of community members directly This is counting volume of outreach or education performed.
+Number of community beritees to be energy the engineering members directly This is counting volume of outreach or education performed.
 It should be assisted used mainly for one-on-one technical assistance work.
-Number of community events, workshops, or meetings organized/attended by staff This is counting volume of outreach or education performed.
-It might include events where staff tabled or provided other outreach or education either in-person or virtually, or volunteer recruitment efforts and training days.
-Number of new audiences reached New audiences may be reached in many ways and can include both as passive recipients of organizational outreach and/or more active engagement or participation from new audiences.
-For example, it may be a helpful measure for new volunteers recruited, new board members recruited, or new communities participating in or attending outreach events.
+Number of community used mainly for one of the technical assistance work. events, workshops, or This is counting volume of outreach or education performed.
+It might include events where staff tabled or provided other outreach or education meetings either in-person or virtually, or volunteer recruitment efforts and training organized/attended by staff days.6 Starr Many and display and the many the display and New audiences may be reached in many ways and can include both as passive recipients of organizational outreach and/or more active engagement N. 1.
+C or participation from new audiences.
+For example, it may be a helpful Number of new measure for new volunteers recruited, new board members recruited, or new audiences reached communities participating in or attending outreach events.